Windows thought it was

 I’ve no idea how this could have happened.
 Interestingly, the clock was correct to the second.
 It was only the date that was off.
 To me, this suggest that it wasn’t the internal clock that got confused.

-This caused things like the network time-server synchronization protocol (NTP), HTTPS, Windows Update, App Store, and many other system services to fail.
+The incorrect system clock caused things like the network time-server synchronization protocol (NTP), HTTPS connections, Windows Update, App Store, and many other system services to fail.
 You can see from the screenshot that even the Windows calendar gives up past the year 2099.

 My Windows login is tied to a Microsoft Account.
 Luckily, it did not decide to lock me out of the system.
 A Windows account and the Microsoft Account usually check up on each other on a was up to date.

-NTP not working prevented the problem from correcting itself.
-NTP will usually disregard any timestamp sent from a time-server that’s implausible out of sync with the system’s local time.
+The problem didn’t correct itself.
+The NTP service wasn’t working, so the computer had no other time-data source.
+NTP will disregard any timestamp sent from a time-server that’s implausible out of sync with the system’s local time.
 I’ve always thought of this as a security/sanity feature, but now I am not so sure anymore.

 Some other smaller problems could be seen in Windows Update.
 The timestamp for the last time it had checked for or installed any updates were set to “Never”.
 After having manually corrected the time, I’d to fiddle around in the system registry to clean out scheduled system maintenance tasks that would next run 111 years in the future.